mattWoolly/terraform-cloud-workspace-manager/README.md

 # Terraform Cloud Workspace Manager

-This Python script is designed to manage Terraform Cloud workspace settings with ease, allowing you to change workspace execution modes, update VCS branch settings, and configure VCS trigger paths directly from the command line.
+This Python script is designed to manage Terraform Cloud workspace settings efficiently, offering command-line options to change workspace execution modes, update VCS branch settings, configure VCS trigger paths, and reset workspace settings to a predefined state.

 ## Features

 -   **Set Execution Mode**: Switch between local and remote execution modes for your Terraform Cloud workspaces.
 -   **Change VCS Branch**: Update the VCS branch that your Terraform Cloud workspace tracks.
 -   **Set VCS Trigger Paths**: Specify paths within your repository that should trigger runs when changes are detected.
+-   **Set VCS Trigger Paths**: Define paths within your repository to trigger runs when changes are detected.
+-   **Reset Workspace Settings**: Apply a predefined set of settings to quickly reset or initialize a workspace configuration.

 ## Getting Started